 - Schwartz Castle is now offices and condominiums in Columbus.

-- The Arts Castle located in Delaware, this castle is an art school.
+- The Arts Castle is located in Delaware.
+This castle is an art school.
 Self-guided tours are available.

 Let’s Visit Castles in Ohio!